Victor Lewis-Smith: Radio and recording

-From 1983 to 1985 he produced and presented the Sunday morning programme, Snooze Button for BBC Radio York.
+From 1983 to 1985 Lewis-Smith produced and presented the Sunday morning programme, Snooze Button for BBC Radio York.
 Following this he became a producer at BBC Radio 4, working on Start the Week and Midweek: during his stint on the latter programme he recruited cockney comedian Arthur Mullard as a stand-in host for regular presenter Libby Purves.

 In 1986 he became a regular contributor to Radio 4's Colour Supplement and Loose Ends, developing a writing partnership with long-time collaborator Paul Sparks, also a former music student at York, and producing sketches combining music, special effects and toilet humour.
 During this time he won nine awards at the 1988 Independent Radio Advertising Awards (including the gold) for his Midland Bank student campaign.

-In 1989 he made his first programme for BBC Radio 1, with producer John Walters, under the pseudonym Steve Nage, parodying the Simon Bates-style mid-Atlantic nasal delivery of Radio 1 disc jockeys of the time.
+In 1989 he made his first programme for BBC Radio 1, with producer John Walters, under the pseudonym Steve Nage.

 Lewis-Smith's company made two series of the comedy show Victor Lewis-Smith for BBC Radio 1, for which he won a Best Comedy Radio Programme award in the 1990 British Comedy Awards.
 A compilation of his spoof calls peaked at No.1 on the iTunes comedy chart on 27 July 2006.
 They attracted some controversy at the time of their first broadcast: in The Sunday Times on 15 April 1990, Paul Donovan opined that Lewis-Smith's hoaxes were "repugnant".
 However, The Guardians Lucy Mangan described some of the recordings as being "touched with genius".
 Writing about Lewis-Smith's hoax phone calls in The Times Higher Education, Sally Feldman observed that "He chooses his victims carefully, pricking the pompous and the powerful in the very best traditions of satire.
 His favourite target is the media, his pranks intended to expose their smugness, their laziness and their gullibility."

-One of his best known prank calls would feature on the intro of Towers Of Dub on The Orb album U.F.Orb.
+One of his prank calls was featured on the intro of Towers Of Dub on The Orb album U.F.Orb.

-He released two cassettes of his comedy, Tested on Humans for Irritancy (Virgin Records, 1991) and Nuisance Calls (ARTV, 1996).
+He released two recordings of his comedy, a CD Tested on Humans for Irritancy (Virgin Records, 1991) and a cassette Nuisance Calls (ARTV, 1996).